Nurture Group

 Purpose of Nurture

 Nurture provision offers a short term, focused, early intervention strategy, which addresses barriers to earning arising primarily from social, behaviour, emotional or well-being difficulties, in an inclusive and supportive manner.
-Central to the philosophy of nurture is the theory of attachment, and thee need for a cold to be able to form secure and happy relationships with others in thee formative yers of their lives.
+Central to the philosophy of nurture is the theory of attachment, and thee need for a cold to be able to form secure and happy relationships with others in thee formative years of their lives.
 The nurture group provides an opportunity for a child to revisit early nurturing experiences.

 The Six Principles